ntop/ntopng/doc/src/plugins/examples.rst

 - :code:`alert_entity`: the alert entity, can be passed to the alerts API to trigger alerts
 - :code:`entity_info`: information about the network, see below for details
-- :code:`user_script_config`: the current configuration of this user script
+- :code:`check_config`: the current configuration of this user script

 The current network status is available into the `info.entity_info` field.
 Here are reported the most important fields: